qais-yousef/sched-analyzer/README.md

 * util_avg of FAIR, RT, DL, IRQ and thermal pressure at runqueue level
 * util_avg of tasks running
 * uclamped util_avg of CPUs and tasks: clamp(util_avg, uclamp_min, uclamp_max)
+* util_est at runqueue level and of tasks
 * Number of tasks running for every runqueue
+* Track load balance entry/exit and some related info (Experimental)

 # Requirements